Brazilnut78/streaming-sales-kafka-postgres/README.md

     bin\windows\zookeeper-server-start.bat config\zookeeper.properties
     bin\windows\kafka-server-start.bat config\server.properties

+> ⚠️ Note: ZooKeeper is only required for older Kafka versions (pre–3.3).
+> Modern Kafka releases (KRaft mode) no longer need ZooKeeper, since Kafka now manages its own metadata and cluster coordination.
+> If you are using Kafka 3.3+ in KRaft mode, you can skip the ZooKeeper step and just start the broker.

 ### Step 2: Create the Kafka Topic (one-time only)
 Create the sales topic with 3 partitions: